Beginners Guide to Ibiza

 Photo: Ibiza Rocks / Facebook.com

 Pacha Ibiza is probably one of the most famous, instantly recognisable clubs with that iconic cherry logo.
-First opening in the 70s, Pacha is now best known for house music but also has techno, disco, soulful, and funky tunes, and R&B and hip-hop.
+First opening in the '70s, Pacha is now best known for house music but also has techno, tech house, and disco.
 A biggun, there are five rooms of music here.

-Another club that showcases a variety of genres, Amnesia Ibiza, like Pacha, has been one of the island’s most influential clubs for decades as one of the original superclubs on the island.
-Disco, pop, and house are popular here but that doesn’t mean they won’t throw in some other genres every now and then!
+Another club that showcases a variety of genres, Amnesia Ibiza, like Pacha, has been one of the island’s most influential clubs for decades as one of the island's original superclubs.
+House, techno, and disco are popular here but that doesn’t mean they won’t throw in some other genres every now and then, with BRESH bringing Latin rhythms to the club in 2025.

 DC10-Ibiza